Cogmento/vc-demo/README.md

 ![screenshot](./templates/schema-id.png)

-Optionally, if you'd like to use reCaptcha for the public submission form, collect your reCaptcha account's key and secret as well.
+Optionally, if you'd like to use reCaptcha for the public submission form, collect your reCaptcha account's key and secret.

-Copy the file `.env.sample` from the root of this directory to a new file named `.env` and set the values within to those collected, i.e., the API token, Schema id and optionally reCaptcha key and secret.
+Copy the file `.env.sample` from the root of this directory to a new file named `.env` and set the values within to those collected, i.e., the API token, Schema id and optionally reCaptcha key, and secret.

 ## Running the demo

-To run the web app demo you can either use the `run.sh` shell script, or utilise the Docker container setup.
+To run the web app demo, you can use the `run.sh` shell script or the Docker container setup.

 That is, either: